WorldFishCenter/rappseq/README.md

 This makes it fast and very cost-effective.
 As a development framework we use Hugo.

+Two pages, one for identification and one to display the results use javascript code run on the browser to send request to the backend API and render the received response.

-All the code for the front-end can be found in the [site](site) directory.
+All the code and content for the front-end can be found in the [site](site) directory.

 ### Content